 I am an Assistant Professor in the Department of Political Science & Diplomacy at Sungkyunkwan University, Seoul, South Korea.
-I specialize in comparative and international political economy with a focus on (global) public opinion, elections, business-government relations, and public policy.
-In particular, my current research projects investigate how citizens evaluate foreign and domestic policies as well as the policy-making process and how this translates into voting decisions.
-I also write on energy and environmental politics.
-My work is forthcoming or has appeared in American Journal of Political Science, Comparative Political Studies, Review of International Political Economy, Journal of Policy Analysis and Management, and Environmental Science & Technology among others.
+My research interests lie at the intersection of comparative/international political economy, public opinion, and quantitative and experimental methods.
+In particular, my principal line of research examines how citizens evaluate foreign and domestic policies as well as the policy-making process, with a regional focus on South Korea.
+My work is forthcoming or has appeared in the American Journal of Political Science, Comparative Political Studies, Review of International Political Economy, Journal of Policy Analysis and Management, and Environmental Science & Technology, among others.

 I completed my Ph.D. in Political Science at Columbia University.
 Prior to graduate school, I worked as a legislative staff in the National Assembly of the Republic of Korea for over two years.
 I received an M.A. in International Affairs (2012) from the School of International & Public Affairs (SIPA), Columbia University, and a B.A. in Political Science and French from Yonsei University in Seoul, South Korea.
 I currently serve as a policy advisor to the Ministry of Foreign Affairs, Republic of Korea.